vuongggggg/codeigniter-curl/README.md

 # CodeIgniter-cURL

-## NOTE
+## Introduce
-This is my forked.
+This is my forked from `philsturgeon/codeigniter-curl`.
 I've made post function supported file curl.
 Please find it in `Curl.php`.

 CodeIgniter-cURL is a CodeIgniter library which makes it easy to do simple cURL requests and makes more complicated cURL requests easier too.